googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 used, and may retain greater fractional bit-depth than that of the data type of the item to which deltas are applied.

-When scaled deltas are applied to a default value, the possibility of overflow exists.
+When scaled deltas are applied to a default value, there is a possibility that overflow could occur—that is, that the result of arithmetic operations could exceed the range supported by the internal representation used by the application.
+The order in which the application combines deltas in not prescribed, but can also be a factor in whether overflow occurs and, if it does, what the final result could be.
 The numeric range used in calculation shall be at least that of the data type of the item to which deltas are applied; for example, at least [-32768, 32767] when applying scaled deltas to an FWORD value.

-Also, larger ranges should be allowed for to avoid any possible overflow at any point during calculation, and to ensure that the order in which deltas are applied does not affect the final result.
-Saturation arithmetic should be used: values should not wrap from maximum to minimum values, or vice versa.
+If resources permit, applications should allow for larger ranges to avoid the possibility of overflow at any point during calculation, and to ensure that the order in which deltas are applied does not affect the final result.
+For many situations, wrapping will result in a large discontinuity, while saturation (clamping) would not, and some applications could choose to implement saturation logic for that reason.
+(Depending on the internal representation, however, wrapping may produce better results for variation of rotation angles or other values of a modulus nature.)
+In general, however, behavior on overflow is not defined.
+For this reason, font developers should take note of situations in which a combination of deltas could exceed the range of the type to which the deltas are applied, and anticipate that resulting behavior could be inconsistent in different applications.
+In particular, font developers should not depend on the overflow behavior of particular applications.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)